sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 $ANDROID_NDK_STANDALONE_TOOLCHAIN/bin/arm-linux-androideabi-ld --sysroot=$SYSROOT -pie --dynamic-linker=/system/bin/linker main.o $CRT -o c-hello-world -lc
 {% endhighlight %}

 This is a funny way of building a C program.
 What is going on?
 The end goal is to build and run assembler programs.
 Assembly files need to run through the assebler and the linker.
 In order to link ASM object files with C object files all object files need to be manually linked.
 The entry point to a C program is main, but the program really takes control in the _start function.
 The CRT files contain this _start function.
-I has all of the setup code for the "C runtime".
+It has all of the setup code for the "C runtime".
 This code zeros memory and does other boilerplate tasks.
 Your compiler usually includes the C runtime automatically so you do not need to think about it.
 The -lc flag links the standard C library.
 This is another step your compiler usually handles automatically.

 Running the program on the phone should print "Hello, World!
 [C]".
 This will remount the system partition of your phone in read write mode.
 If you do not know what that means do not proceed.
 {% highlight sh %}